richchapler/AzureSolutionsDocumentation/docs/DevOps_AITesting.md

 -----

 ## Exercise 2: Automate Processing

-In this exercise, we will test prompts programmatically interact with OpenAI + AI Search index:
+In this exercise, we create a scheduled process that prepares new Test Cases for review.

 ### Step 1: Create Visual Studio Project

 In this exercise, we will use the AI Search Development Kit (SDK) to create a data source, index, skillset, and indexer.

 Open Visual Studio and click "**Create a new project**".